Skip to content

 • An emphasis on peritoneal dialysis in both clinical and didactic settings

-• Simulation lab training in central line placement
+• Simulation lab training in central line placement and renal biopsy

 • PA-run ESRD service and PA coverage for inpatient fellow during continuity clinic